 Raja Boro, a printmaker born in Assam in 1994, holds a BFA from Kala Bhavana, Visva-Bharati, Santiniketan (2020) and an MVA from Maharaja Sayajirao University of Baroda, Vadodara (2022) in Printmaking.

-He has participated in many exhibitions in India and internationally including PURVAI: Printmaking in Eastern India - Pedagogy to Practice curated by Dr Paula Sengupta, Emami Art, Kolkata (2026); for the time being curated by Nikhil Chopra with HH Art Spaces at Kochi-Muziris Biennale, Kochi (2025); Original Shadows, Art Incept, Gurugram (2025); Editions: Exhibition of Prints, Nine Fish Art Gallery, Mumbai (2023); Breaking the Mould, Anant Art Gallery, Noida (2022); Sille Mail Art Exhibition, Turkey (2020); and the 6th Tokyo International Mini-Print Triennial, Tama Art University, Tokyo (2018).
+He has participated in many exhibitions in India and internationally including PURVAI: Printmaking in Eastern India - Pedagogy to Practice curated by Dr Paula Sengupta, Emami Art, Kolkata (2026); For the Time Being curated by Nikhil Chopra with HH Art Spaces at Kochi-Muziris Biennale, Kochi (2025); Original Shadows, Art Incept, Gurugram (2025); Editions: Exhibition of Prints, Nine Fish Art Gallery, Mumbai (2023); Breaking the Mould, Anant Art Gallery, Noida (2022); Sille Mail Art Exhibition, Turkey (2020); and the 6th Tokyo International Mini-Print Triennial, Tama Art University, Tokyo (2018).
 He has been an artist in residence at the Winter Residency, Space Studio Baroda (2024); and Ink and Ecology: Eco Stories for Sustainable Future, a workshop at Sara Centre, Karnataka (2022).
+His works have been presented by Emami Art, Kolkata at India Art Fair 2026.

 Boro received the Kalanand Emerging Artists Grant 2022-23, the 31st Ravi Jain Memorial Award 2022, and the Shrishti AIF Grant 2020.